Search

 • UN3090 Lithium metal cell batteries,

-• UN3091 or UN3481, as appropriate for lithium cells or batteries that are contained in, or packed with equipment.
+• UN3091 or UN3481, as appropriate, for lithium cells or batteries contained in or packed with equipment.

-When a shipment consists of batteries with different UN numbers, all applicable UN numbers must be indicated on one lithium battery or the UN number can be included on separate lithium marks.
+When a shipment consists of batteries with different UN numbers, all applicable UN numbers must be indicated on one lithium battery mark or the UN numbers can be included on separate lithium battery marks.

 See Special Provision 34 in Schedule 2 of the TDG Regulations.